NIME-conference/diversity-wiki/nime-2021-workshop/discussion-topics.md

 # Discussion Topics

-Topics of discussion may include, but are not limited to:
+Topics of discussion will include, but are not limited to:

 1) How is NIME and the NIME research context exclusionary to people with disabilities, from VI, to neurodivergence and more?
 What can we do to improve our inclusivity? <br/>
 2) What would local NIME chapters look like and how can we make them work?
 What would/could be the benefit? <br/>